 Nonprofits that want to take advantage of matching gifts, must learn how to efficiently promote them before, during, and after the donation process.

-To help nonprofits become matching gift experts, we’ve compiled a list of 5 ways nonprofits can market matched giving:
+To help nonprofits become matching gift experts, we’ve compiled a list of six ways nonprofits can market matched giving:

 1. Advertise matching gifts in your year-end appeals.